hawkinsw/quic-wg-wiki/Second-Implementation-Draft.md

 * Address validation and HelloRetryRequest

-* Stateless Reset (generate where appropriate; validate & process correctly)
+* Public/Stateless Reset (generate where appropriate; validate & process correctly)

-# Things still debatable
+# Things not in this implementation

 * PMTU Discovery

 * 0-RTT and Resumption

-# Not needed at this time

 * Key Updates